 The Essay competition is an opportunity for all students passionate to explore the field of social sciences further and also use their writing to delve into the ideas and topics of today.
 The Economic Tribune, together with the Economist’s Society is organizing this competition to provide a platform for future economists and wider social scientists to demonstrate their ability to write persuasive essays as well as hone skills in argumentation, research and clarity in writing.
 Further, the competition invites undergraduate students within the UK to explore a wide range of thought-provoking questions and share their perspective on the relevant socio-economic questions of today.

-The top 5 short-listed entries will be judged by the CTaLE (Centre for Teaching and Learning Economics) team at the UCL Economics Department.
+The top 5 short-listed entries will be judged by Professors at the UCL Economics Department.
 The best three essays will be celebrated during the virtual Explore Econ conference at the end of the academic year.

 15 OCT 2020

 Deadline for submission

 Entrants would be expected to submit an 800 word essay on one of the 4 essay questions across themes such as Coronavirus pandemic, Media and Politics, Sustainability in the modern world, and Innovation and Culture.The essay questions are mentioned in the top-right poster

 Out of all the submitted entries, we will shortlist the top 5 entries and UCL Economics professors will judge these entries to select the top 3 winners

 This competition is only open to undergraduate students enrolled in a UK-based university.

 Applicants may note that they would be expected to upload a proof, showing that they are enrolled in a UK based university.

 Eg: Student ID card or Statement of Student Acceptance